oktadev/okta-react-storybook-example/README.md

 Client ID: {clientId}
 ```

 **NOTE:** You can also use the Okta Admin Console to create your app.
-See [Create an Angular App](https://developer.okta.com/docs/guides/sign-into-spa/angular/create-okta-application/) for more information.
+See [Create a React App](https://developer.okta.com/docs/guides/sign-into-spa/react/create-okta-application/) for more information.

 ### Configure your Okta Settings